react/react-native-website/docs/images.md

 <true/>
 ```

-With this enabled, the iOS build script (`react-native-xcode.sh`) compiles your bundled images into an `RNAssets.bundle` asset catalog at build time, and the native image loader resolves them from it by name.
+With this enabled, the iOS build script compiles your bundled images into an `RNAssets.bundle` asset catalog at build time.
 Your `require('./my-icon.png')` calls stay exactly the same, and no changes to your Xcode project are needed.
-Apps that don't set the key are unaffected.

-After changing this setting, do a clean build.
-Incremental builds don't remove the image assets a previous build copied in with the other setting, so they would otherwise be shipped as unused dead weight.
+After changing this setting, make sure to do a clean build.

 ## Static Non-Image Resources